 Vidya is active in the firm’s pro bono work, in which she has represented clients facing criminal charges at trial and on appeal.
 She has negotiated favorable plea bargains on behalf of her clients, prevailed at a jury trial for one client with a hung jury, and obtained a reversal on appeal—and new trial—for another client following her argument to the Maryland Court of Appeals.
 Sivells v.
 State, 196 Md.
 App.
 254 (2010), cert. petition dismissed State v.
 Sivells, 421 Md.
 659 (2011).

 Born in India, Vidya grew up in Fort Wayne, Indiana.
 She graduated Purdue University, summa cum laude, in 1996, earning a B.S. in electrical engineering and a minor in economics.
 Vidya received her J.D., cum laude, from the University of Chicago Law School, where she was co-founder and executive editor of the Chicago Journal of International Law.
 She joined Williams & Connolly in 2001 after clerking for Chief Judge Carolyn Dineen King of the U.S. Court of Appeals for the Fifth Circuit.

-Vidya was on the Williams & Connolly Hiring Committee from 2004 to 2009 and once again from 2012 to 2015.
-She has been a member of Williams & Connolly’s Associate Evaluation and Partner-Associate committees since 2015 and 2013, respectively.
+Vidya served on the Williams & Connolly Hiring Committee from 2004 to 2009 and once again from 2012 to 2015.
+She is currently a member of Williams & Connolly’s Associate Evaluation, Partner-Associate, and Discovery Attorneys committees.
 Vidya began serving as a member of the firm’s Diversity and Inclusion Committee in 2018.

 Though all cases vary and none is predictive, Vidya’s experience includes: